Yeasir0032/Discord-Clone/README.md

 ### Setup Environment variables

 1. Create a .env.local in your root directory
-2. Visit to [Supabase](https://supabase.com/dashboard/) website to create a project,then get its base url and base anon key.
+2. Visit [Supabase](https://supabase.com/dashboard/) website to create a project, then get its base URL and base anon key.
-3. Visit to [UploadThing](https://uploadthing.com/dashboard) website to create a new app and get its appid and secret key
+3. Visit [UploadThing](https://uploadthing.com/dashboard) website to create a new app and get its app ID and secret key.
-4. Visit to [ClerkJS](https://clerk.com/docs/references/javascript/overview) website to create a new app and get its public key and secret key
+4. Visit [ClerkJS](https://clerk.com/docs/references/javascript/overview) website to create a new app and get its public key and secret key.
-5. Visit to [LiveKit](https://livekit.io/) website to create a new app and get its public key,url and secret key
+5. Visit [LiveKit](https://livekit.io/) website to create a new app and get its public key, URL, and secret key.
 6. Paste the credentials in the respective positions.
 7. Keep the rest as it is.